Need help now?

 If you have no money, talk to WINZ or to Aviva about how to get a WINZ benefit.

-Develop a plan for yourself and the children about what to do in any situation if you feel threatened (e.g. at home, school, shops, etc.).
+Create a plan for any situation (e.g. at home, school, shops, etc.).
 Role play and practice the plan so you remember it.
 Aviva can help you safety plan with your child.

-Help your children understand what is going on.
 They might not need to know the details, but they do need to feel reassured.
 Aviva also offer support for children.

 Make your home safer: